mklabs/templatify/readme.md

 [require-handlebars-plugin](https://github.com/SlexAxton/require-handlebars-plugin)
 offers (like18n helpers, partials, custom helpers, metadata, introspection...).

 ## Install

     npm install templatify

+Append a `-g` flag if you intend to use the cli tool described below.

+## CLI Usage

+    Usage:

+       templatify files* [options]

+    Options:
+       -o, --output    Output file, output to stdout if ommited -h, --helpers   Glob patterns for helper inclusion, usually js files (**/*.js) -c, --compress  Uglify bundle output (false)
+       -a, --adapter   Template adapter to use, handlebars or underscore (handlebars) --help          You're starting at it

 ## Tests

     npm tests

 ## Credits

+And special thanks to

 * @SlexAxton: Most of the inspiration for this package and the code base for ast traversal is based off the fantastic AMD plugin